reem-shaikh/70DaysOfCode/main/16-01/classdiscussion.md

 - if i open page for first time and search mobile, you save mobile in cookie, such that next time i type mo, it should autosuggest mobiles.

+### TDL 30-01
+1. complete the Blog App
+- ADMIN dashboard
+- register and login forms
+- implement local storage

+2. complete TDL app
+3. integrate some TDL features into Blog App if required
+4. Create an aesthetic UI

+----- if have time:
+5. JS Refresher
+6. adding bootstrap to react
+7. Props and propTypes
+8. state and handling events